Text Box: 14000 W. 215th St., Bucyrus, KS 66013-9519

 In chicks 4 weeks and older- nasal discharge, facial swelling, one or both eyes closed.
 In growing and adult birds - swollen face, eyes, and sinuses; watery eyes with eyelids stuck together; foul-smelling discharge from nose; drop in feed and water consumption as well as egg production; diarrhea sometimes; wheezing.
 Progresses through flock varies from a few days to up to 3 months.
 Recovered birds are carriers.

-Erythromycin is the best medication.
+Erythromycin is the best medication, but it requires a prescription.
 Sull-Medt can also be used.
 Sulfa drugs are not FDA approved for pullets over 14 weeks of age.
-Birds can be vaccinated with Cocyza-Vac following a multi-vaccination schedule
+Birds can be vaccinated with Cocyza-Vac following a multi-vaccination schedule.

 Infectious Laryngotracheitis